DDXPlus: A New Dataset For Automatic Medical Diagnosis: Differential diagnosis post-processing

-\subsection{Differential Diagnosis Post-Processing}
+The 8 pathologies whose incidence rates were not present for all the combinations of age, sex, and geographical regions are: Anemia, Inguinal hernia, Anaphylaxis, Allergic sinusitis, Chagas, Tuberculosis, Ebola, Chronic rhinosinusitis.
+Some are very rare infectious diseases that follow an epidemic pattern which varies over time periods, making it hard to track incidence.
+Others are very mild diseases and are not tracked as they represent no public health interest.

+\section{Differential diagnosis post-processing}

-As mentioned previously, pathologies that are part of the differential diagnosis generated by the rule-base platform but that do not belong to the specified chief complaint are excluded from the differential diagnosis.
+As mentioned previously, pathologies that are part of the differential diagnosis generated by the rule-based AD platform and that do not belong to the set of the 49 considered pathologies are excluded from the differential diagnosis.
 Table~\ref{tbl:exc_rank_diff} describes, for each rank in the differential diagnosis, the proportion of patients for which the pathology at that rank is excluded from the differential diagnosis.